 If you’re looking for a professional company, make sure you find a business that covers industrial cleaning best practices.
 Hiring a professional cleaning company, like Bee Line, means that you’ll get comprehensive services that help with asbestos removal, lead removal and abatement, mercury cleanup, mold removal and remediation, industrial vacuuming, and decontamination.
 We’re also trained in specialized machinery and safety equipment to ensure that your industrial tools are taken care of properly—especially when it comes to hazardous chemical removal and repairing machinery.
 To make sure you cover all of your bases, check that your industrial cleaning company has the proper insurance coverage to ensure that you don’t end up with a hefty bill.

 Whether you need cardboard broken down and recycled, or a warehouse cleaned from corner to corner, Bee Line will work with you to deliver industrial cleaning services that go above and beyond the industry standards.
-Safety hazards don’t sleep, neither do we.
+Safety hazards don’t sleep, and neither do we.
 We offer 24/7 emergency services to help you keep your industrial facility under control.
 When you’re dealing with surprise spills or monumental messes, Bee Line is here to help.